Playing at the skill level that fits you best not only gives you a better experience, but it makes for a better game overall.

 Most of the players are tall.
 Indoors they almost always use a 5-1 or 6-2 offense (i.e., the setter is often a back row player, so that there may be three hitters in the front row).

-Want to play at the Upper-Intermediate (B+) or Competitive (A) levels with us?
+Want to play at the Intermediate Plus (B+) or higher levels with us?

-New and existing players seeking to get the BB approval on their account are encouraged to attend our “Open Intermediate” games, where the hosts will be able to assess their level and even chat with players about what they need to improve on in order to get BB or A level approval.
+New and existing players seeking to get the B+, BB, BB+, or A approval on their account are encouraged to attend our weekly Tryouts sessions, where the hosts will be able to assess their level and even chat with players about what they need to improve on in order to level up.

-At our Intermediate and Lower-Intermediate games, we aim to provide a safe and welcoming environment for all players.
-We encourage players to learn and improve by playing in these games.
-Players are expected to have a good understanding of the game, but they may not have the experience and skills we require for the higher levels.
+At our Intermediate level we aim to provide safe, fun, and quality games for players who know how to play but without the intensity of the higher levels.
+These games should feel competitive for the players in attendance because they’re playing with others at a similar level.
+We encourage players to learn and improve by playing in these games and discourage higher level players from “showing off.”
+Players are expected to have a good understanding of the game, but they may not have the athleticism, precision, tactics, and/or advanced skills we require for the higher levels.
+These are also great games for experienced volleyballers who have taken some time off from playing or who are coming back from an injury.
 At times, the Grab A Game host may provide tips to help players improve.

 Why Are We Doing This?

-While most players have a self-awareness of their level of play, intermediate and lower-intermediate players sometimes join higher-level games by mistake and it significantly impacts the quality and safety of the game.
-By requiring pre-approval for the higher-level games, players can sign up knowing they will be playing with other high-level players.
+While most players have a self-awareness of their level of play, players sometimes join higher-level games by mistake and it significantly impacts the quality and safety of the game.
+By requiring pre-approval for some of our levels, players can sign up knowing they will be playing with other players a similar skill level.